 - 1) It was a centre of worship.
-Prayers and sacrifices were offered to God from the temple. - 2) It symbolized the presence of God among the Israelites. - 3) The Ark of the Covenant was kept in the temple as a symbol of God's presence among his people. - 4) The temple acted as a symbol of unity in Israel.
-Every year all the Israelites had to go to Jerusalem to celebrate such feasts as the Passover, feast of tabernacles' Day of Atonement.
-This led to the unity of the Israe-lites. - 5) Dedication of children and purification were done in the temple. - 6) It was a residence for the priest. - 7) It was a business centre where people bought and sold animals needed for sacrifice. - 8) The temple acted as a school to the scribes, rabbis and others who studied and interpreted the Mosaic Law. - 9) The temple also acted as the judicial court of Israel.
+Prayers and sacrifices were offered to God from the temple. - 2) It symbolized the presence of God among the Israelites. - 3) The Ark of the Covenant was kept in the temple as a symbol of God's presence among his people.

+4) The temple acted as a symbol of unity in Israel.
+Every year all the Israelites had to go to Jerusalem to celebrate such feasts as the Passover, feast of tabernacles' day of atonement.
+This led to the unity of the

+Israelites.

+- 5) Dedication of children and purification were done in the temple. - 6) It was a residence for the priest. - 7) It was a business centre where people bought and sold animals needed for sacrifice.

+The temple acted as a school to the scribes, rabbis and others who studied and interpreted the Mosaic

+Law.

+- 9) The temple also acted as the judicial court of Israel.
 Judges worked from the temple - 10) It is where religious ceremonies like naming and circumcision of baby boys took place. - 11) It was a house of prayer.

+Revision questions

 - a.
 Explain the reasons against kingship in Israel 1 Sam 8: 10-20 - b.
 Explain the importance of David as king of Israel - c.
-How did Jesus fulfill the prophecies of Prophet Nathan as a descendant of David?
-(I.e. areas where Jesus is mentioned as coming from David) - d.
-What are the failures of King Solomon? - e.
+How did Jesus fulfil the prophecies of prophet Nathan as a descendant of David? (i.e. areas where

+Jesus is mentioned as coming from David)

+- d.
+What are the failures of king Solomon? - e.
 Which leadership qualities can modern leaders learn from David?

-LOYALTY TO GOD - ELIJAH
+TOPIC SIX: LOYALTY TO GOD - ELIJAH

-EFFECTS OF IDOLATRY IN ISRAEL
+LESSON ONE: EFFECTS OF IDOLATRY IN ISRAEL

-After the death of Solomon, the kingdom of Israel split into two countries.
-The southern kingdom called Judah ruled by King Rehoboam and the Northern kingdom called Israel led by King Jeroboam.
-Other kings who ruled these two nations were King Abijah, King Asa of Judah, and king Nadab, Baasha, Elah, Zimri, Omri, and Ahab of Israel.
-During the time of Elijah King Ahab ruled - Israel.
+After the death of Solomon, the kingdom of Israel split into two countries. the southern kingdom called kings who ruled these two nations were King Abijah, King Asa of Judah, and king Nadab, Baasha, Elah,